Posted on November 20, 2024

 • Step 2: Question, Persuade, Refer (QPR): This in-person 90-minute suicide prevention training teaches participants using real-life scenarios and UNCG-specific resources and procedures.

 • Step 3: Mental Health First Aid.
-This in-depth Mental Health and Substance Use training helps participants identify signs and symptoms of mental health challenges, how to interact and support a person with mental health challenges and in crisis, and how to connect them with help.
+This in-depth Mental Health and Substance Use training helps participants identify signs and symptoms of mental health challenges.
+They learn how to interact and support a person with mental health challenges and in crisis, and how to connect them with help.

 Leading the Way in Research

-While UNCG works diligently to meet all students’ mental health needs, it’s also committed to advancing society’s understanding of mental health issues.
+While UNCG works diligently to meet all students’ mental health needs, it also advances society’s understanding of mental health issues.
 Students take the initiative to create pathways to wellness based on their personal experiences, including Yeong-Jun Seo, a kinesiology student who experienced first-hand the difficulties of moving on after a professional athletic career in South Korea.
 Joining forces with Dr. Erin Reifsteck, Seo dedicated his research to helping student athletes transition out of college sports.

-This is also apparent in the plentiful research advanced by UNCG faculty, some of whom have been awarded millions of dollars in grant funding from federal and state agencies, non-profits, and private companies that recognize the benefits of mental well-being programs.
+It quickly becomes apparent in the plentiful research advanced by UNCG faculty.
+Many have been awarded millions of dollars in grant funding from federal and state agencies, non-profits, and private companies that recognize the benefits of mental well-being programs.

-In the School of Education, Dr. Rebecca Mathews is teaching community leaders how to recognize the signs of a suicidal inclination, and she regularly hears back from trainees who were empowered to step up and help someone close to them.
+In the School of Education, Dr. Rebecca Mathews is teaching community leaders how to recognize the signs of a suicidal inclination.
+She regularly hears back from trainees who were empowered to step up and help someone close to them.

 UNCG’s Center for Youth, Family and Community Partnerships has emerged as a leader through countless programs that are active across North Carolina.
 From Bringing Out the Best that helps children overcome behavioral, social, and emotional challenges, to its High Fidelity Wraparound training process that has strengthened family and community groups, there is a reason the 20-year-old center has received a record-breaking $6.8 million in funding and grown to a staff of 30.